EmbeddedLLM/vllmWorkshop/Part2.md

 {"detail":"No ready replicas.
 Use \"sky serve status [SERVICE_NAME]\" to check the replica status."}
 ```

-# Creat GenAI Use case with JamAI Base
+# Creat GenAI Use Case with JamAI Base
 1. Sign-up JamAI Base

 2. Go to the organization Tab